• Skip to primary navigation

 Instructions

 • Bring a pot of salted water to a boil.
-Add potatoes and cook until they are fork-tender.
+Add potatoes and cook until they are fork-tender, about 15 minutes.
+Drain.

 • Preheat oven to 450º and line a sheet pan with parchment paper.